aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

 Initially, the price list was Normal Ticket - £ 10 , Lucky Star Ticket - £ 50 , Special Ticket - £ 100.
-According to the hypothesis, the payout for Bingo Bonus was £ 100 and for Jackpot it was £ 200.
-However, upon running the simulation for 1000 games, it was found that with these ticket prices and payout figures, club was making exceptionally huge profit.
-To adjust the profit fairly, I first adjusted the ticket prices and then the windfall payouts.
+According to the hypothesis, the pay-out for Bingo Bonus was £ 100 and for Jackpot it was £ 200.
+However, upon running the simulation for 1000 games, it was found that with these ticket prices and pay-out figures, club was making exceptionally huge profit.
+To adjust the profit fairly, I first adjusted the ticket prices and then the windfall pay-outs.

-To conclude the simulation, the reuslts of the simulation provide enough evidence to reject the inital hypothesis.
+To conclude the simulation, the results of the simulation provide enough evidence to reject the initial hypothesis.
 Therefore, the payout for each windfall should not be double the price of the ticket.

-The Bingo Club can use the simulation results to decide the payout amount.
+The Bingo Club can use the simulation results to decide the pay-out amount.
 A Bing Bonus of £1000 and Jackpot of £10,000 results in safe and fair mean profit for the club as well as the participants.

 ## Instructions on how to use the program: